Get all the latest data for Concepción Region

 What is the average housing price in Concepción Region in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from official Chilean government sources and real estate platforms, which we manually verified for accuracy.
+We are writing this as of 2026, using the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Concepción Region.